pluralsight/guides/in-review/python/comparing-unrelated-types/article.md

 Nice!
 As you see above, unrelated type comparisons now lead to TypeErrors, a result that's more comprehensible than alphabetical order.
 So this little quirk is fixed.

-When you upgrade your awesome
-application to [Python 3](http://www.python.org/getit/releases/3.0/) comparing completely different types will complain loudly as it should.
+So when you upgrade your awesome application to [Python 3](http://www.python.org/getit/releases/3.0/) comparing completely different types will cause compilers to complain loudly, and it should.
 Then, you will be free to forget everything you learned in this post. :)

 ##Suggested Reading